+(2A) A person must not publish an advertisement for an unclassified film or an unclassified computer game otherwise than in accordance with the advertising scheme.

+Penalty: a fine of $5 000.

 (2) For the purposes of this section, if a person publishes an advertisement for an unclassified film or an unclassified computer game at the request of another person, that other person alone must be taken to have published it.

 [Section 91 amended by No. 30 of 2003 s.
 16 and 41(2); No. 10 of 2006 s.
-27.]
+27; No. 21 of 2010 s.
+30.]

 92. Screening of advertisements with feature films

-A person must not screen in a public place an advertisement for a film during a programme for the exhibition of another film (the feature film) unless the feature film has a classification specified in column 1 of an item in the Table and the advertised film has a classification specified opposite it in column 2 of that item.
+(1) A person must not screen in a public place an advertisement for a classified film during a programme for the exhibition of another classified film (the feature film) unless the feature film has a classification specified in column 1 of an item in the Table and the advertised film has a classification specified opposite it in column 2 of that item.

 Table